rancher/elemental/docs/customizing.md

 * additional binaries to install (they could be in the form of RPMs)
 * additional hooks file to copy binaries into the persistent storage and to install them
-* additional elemental client configuration file to point hooks file location
+* additional Elemental client configuration file to point hooks file location

 Lets create an `overlay` directory to include the overlay root-tree that needs to be applied over the ISO root.
 In that case the `overlay` directory could contain: